Skip to content

 Introduction

-Cobol-REKT is an evolving toolkit of capabilities helpful for reverse engineering legacy Cobol code.
-As of now, the following capabilities are available:
+Cobol-REKT is a continually evolving, actively maintained collection of capabilities helpful for reverse engineering legacy Cobol code.
+The following is a representative list of the capabilities currently available:

 • Program / section / paragraph level flowchart generation based on AST (SVG or PNG)